When one needs to talk about plans but not results, they often tend to be boastful, blissful and even very pompous - VA

 Now, touching back on the starting line, you can guess the order of magnitudes by which I was

 boastful that I would capture all the thoughts as it occurs in my brain like a printer, and I was

 blissful because I was oblivious to any failures, almost sure to gain something out of it and had no benchmark of how much I would like to continue blogging and

 pompous to claim in my first blog that my blogs may see considerable traffic someday.

-Not everything is sad in any story, I will also share some that I felt which were new and good experiences inspired by writing.
-First, I felt great that I delivered around 50+ blogs in 2 years, which is one blog every 2 weeks on an average.
+Not everything is sad in any story, I will also share some that I felt were new and good experiences inspired by writing.
+First, I felt great that I delivered around 50+ blogs in 2 years, which is one blog every 2 weeks on average.
 I consider myself satisfied with this rate of content delivery.
 Second, I successfully picked up blogging as a new (and an exciting one indeed) habit in my life.
 I see it as a skill to sharpen rather than the pressure to do-a-thing!
-Lastly, when I look at past 2 years, I don’t remember much but I do remember the key initiatives I undertook and because of blogging I can look into the blogs whenever I want and I can relive those moments.
+Lastly, when I look at the past 2 years, I don’t remember much but I do remember the key initiatives I undertook and because of blogging I can look into the blogs whenever I want and I can relive those moments.
 I felt proud to not have been stopped by not having a website of my own.
 I can say I built my website from scratch and write a bunch of blogs and I maintain it as well.
 Beat this!

 blogging write motivation